Kapustnitsa: Dmitry Seryakov about the painting

 In his doctoral dissertation, Seryakov noted the unconventionality of the canvas's coloration.
 The dominant color scheme is cold, which shifts the emphasis to the bright light green cabbage leaves (which the art historian called "the dominant coloristic dominant in the painting"), which stand out against the dark earth and the characters' clothing.
 Seryakov wrote that Fechin managed to convey the materiality of the cabbage leaves with color alone.
 The painting skillfully shades the individuality of each character, but does not carry a social burden (although the art historian insisted on the realism of the painting and the truth of its images), which is characteristic of the paintings of Fechin's mentor at the Academy of Arts, Ilya Repin.
 According to the scholar, the artist sought to "show the beauty of the world in a simple, seemingly mundane subject".
 To this end, Fechin meticulously selected types, gave them expressive poses, found the appropriate combination of colors, and assembled them on the canvas.
 Unlike Elena Petinova, Seryakov believed that there were no main and secondary characters on the canvas.
 Each of the figures is valuable as a "semantic and artistic part" of the whole.

 The faces of the characters are detailed, while the clothes and cabbage leaves are symbolic.
 In Seriakov's opinion, this was a way of showing the importance of the characters, their brightness and individuality, "concreteness and characteristic".
 The researcher pointed out that the artist achieved this not only by composition and coloring, but also by technique.
 Seryakov argued that "the conventionality of pictorial modeling in this case does not reach the level of non finito".
 In his opinion, we can only speak of "natural representativeness", closeness to the manner of sketching and "optical mixing" of colors, in which "individual strokes are formed into a concrete real image".
 If the use of "non-finito" painters only hints at the real object, bringing its image closer to abstraction, then in Kapustnitsa Nicolai Fechin's close attention "to the subject structure" is obvious.

-Dmitry Seryakov assigned Kapustnitsa to the ethnographic series in the artist's oeuvre, which is reflected in such genre paintings of his as Pouring and the earlier Cheremis Wedding.
+Dmitry Seryakov assigned Kapustnitsa to the ethnographic series in the artist's oeuvre, which is reflected in such genre paintings of his as Pouring and the earlier Bearing Away the Bride.
 The researcher also called these three paintings "ceremonial".
 According to Seryakov, Fechin's aim in them was not so much to depict scenes of folk life as to show the way of life represented in certain rituals.
-The gouache sketches for Kapustnitsa, according to the researcher, differ significantly from the sketches for Cheremis Wedding or Slaughterhouse.
+The gouache sketches for Kapustnitsa, according to the researcher, differ significantly from the sketches for Bearing Away the Bride or Slaughterhouse.
 The sketches for Kapustnitsa are characterized by a careful elaboration of details; the author describes the characters to which he wants to draw the audience's attention.
-The sketches for Cheremis Wedding and Slaughterhouse are executed in gouache and watercolor.
+The sketches for Bearing Away the Bride and Slaughterhouse are executed in gouache and watercolor.
 In their free manner of execution, they are close to abstract compositions, with the figures being hardly distinguishable.